 3.3.5.2 General Education Course Transfer

-This policy ensures students who transfer between TCSG and USG institutions will not be required to repeat the course work approved for transfer that was successfully completed at another institution.
+This policy outlines the mechanisms through which TCSG general education courses are approved for transfer to USG institutions and is set forth to ensure that students who transfer between TCSG and USG institutions will not be required to repeat the course work approved for transfer that was successfully completed at another institution.

-USG institutions and TCSG institutions will accept general education courses for transfer between their respective institutions articulated in the Academic and Student Affairs Handbook.
+USG institutions and TCSG institutions will accept general education courses for transfer between their respective institutions as articulated in the TCSG USG Course Transfer Chart referenced in the USG Academic and Student Affairs Handbook.
 Courses will only be accepted from institutions accredited by the SACSCOC.
-Both the USG and the TCSG are committed to and responsible for assuring that faculty teaching these courses meet the SACS comprehensive standard for faculty qualifications.
+Both the USG and the TCSG are committed to and responsible for assuring that faculty teaching these courses meet the SACSCOC comprehensive standard for faculty qualifications.

-New TCSG general education courses proposed for transfer to USG institutions in Core Curriculum Areas A-E will follow the same review procedure required for new Core Curriculum courses proposed by USG institutions:
+New TCSG general education courses proposed to be added to the TCSG USG Course Transfer Chart for transfer to USG institutions into any of the Core IMPACTS domains will follow the same review procedure required for new Core Curriculum courses proposed by USG institutions:

-• The USG System Office will convene a meeting of the appropriate disciplinary Regents Academic Advisory Committee.
+- The USG System Office will convene a meeting of the appropriate disciplinary Regents Academic Advisory Committee(s).
 Non-voting faculty designated from the TCSG will be invited to participate.

-• Course(s) approved by a Regents Academic Advisory Committee for transfer in Areas A-E will be recommended to the USG General Education Council for review.
+- Course(s) approved by a Regents Academic Advisory Committee for transfer into any of the Core IMPACTS domains will be recommended to the USG General Education Council for review.

-• Course(s) approved by the USG General Education Council will be reviewed by System Office staff who will submit the courses to the USG Board for final action.
+- Course(s) approved by the USG General Education Council will be reviewed by System Office staff who will submit the courses to the USG Board of Regents for final action.

-Upon receipt of USG Board approval for the designated course(s), TCSG colleges will clearly publicize the designated approval categories to TCSG students.
+Upon receipt of USG Board of Regents approval for the designated course(s), TCSG colleges will clearly publicize the designated approval categories to TCSG students, and the USG will update the TCSG USG Course Transfer Chart and notify all USG institutions.

 3.4.1 Semester System